Diversity and Inclusion

 Fast Facts

-- Mayor Keisha Lance Bottoms established the city’s first LGBTQ advisory board and full-time LGBTQ affairs director in 2018.
+- Former Mayor Keisha Lance Bottoms established the city’s first LGBTQ advisory board and full-time LGBTQ affairs director in 2018.

 Discover More